 The Governor appointed deputies for largely ceremonial positions.
 His real job was to serve as judge and jury for any slave who committed an infraction, as defined by white law or custom.
 As punishment, the Governor could confiscate a slave’s property, if he had any, or sometimes have the offender flogged.
 In a 1851 history published by the Hartford Courant, one particular Negro Governor “unmercifully” meted out punishment.
 He was described as “a terror to the blacks, and kept them orderly.”
 The writer left no doubt that the practice was successful, concluding that “we have got a well-behaved set of them now, taken as a whole.”

-Far from being a harmless event, the Negro Governor election acted as a form of social control: it showed every slave the consequences of disobedience.
+Far from being a harmless tradition, the Negro Governor election acted as a form of social control: it showed every slave the consequences of disobedience.
 And because one of their own was given permission to inflict corporal punishment, it kept the white master’s hands clean.
 As one writer euphemistically put it, the practice was “a means of the well-ordering of the negro population.”

 There was a very good reason to maintain this form of control.
 Over the years, graphic details of slave revolts were widely reported in Connecticut newspapers.
 Even if African Americans did not read these accounts, their masters surely did.
 Rebellions by enslaved men and women date back at least to 1739 with the Stono Revolt in Florida.
 In 1741, a series of suspicious fires in New York led nervous whites to believe a slave uprising was imminent.
 Rebellions led by Gabriel Prosser (1800) and Denmark Vesey (1822) added to the slaveholders’ fear.
 In 1831 Nat Turner led seventy followers in deadly attacks on whites in Virginia.